Mun-Min/Java_OOP/Projects_01/Meters_to_Feet_and_Inches/README.md

 ### Problem Description and Given Info

-* Write a public static method named MetersToFeetAndInches that will take a single argument of type double and will return a String.
+* Write a public static method named MetersToFeetAndInches that will take a single argument of type double and will return a String

-* When called, and passed a distance value (in Meters), this method must compute and return a String value with the equivalent distance in Feet and Inches.
+* When called, and passed a distance value (in Meters), this method must compute and return a String value with the equivalent distance in Feet and Inches

 Here are some examples showing what the value returned by your MetersToFeetAndInches method should be for different argument values: